Your 3 Insurance Resolutions for the New Year

 That’s why it is always a good idea to check in with your broker now and then.
 They’ll be able to help you identify when your conditions have changed and if you’re eligible for any savings.
 They can even help with suggestions on actions you could take to lower your premiums.
 It never hurts to have the occasional coaching session with a professional.

 This is especially helpful for growing families.
-If you have teenagers that are just about ready to get to their G1 license, or college-bound young adults about to strike out on their own for the first time, it’s worth checking in with your broker for any potential deals they could benefit from.
+If you have teenagers that are just about ready to get to their G1 licence, or college-bound young adults about to strike out on their own for the first time, it’s worth checking in with your broker for any potential deals they could benefit from.
 You may be able to extend your coverage to them at a much cheaper rate than they could get on their own, or find package deals that will get them the protection they need as they take the next step in life.
 But only if you talk to someone who would know, so call your broker!

 No. 3: I Will Stop Leaving Things to Chance